Bar2-Banzin/linefollower/README.md

 <ul>
-<li>Apps find straight road to help Azza when drive with the heighth speed</li>
+<li>App finds straight lines to help Azza drive with the highest speed</li>
 <li>App should be fixed while running </li>
-<li>App built using flutter and use Use Dart FFI to connect to image processing code </li>
+<li>App is built using flutter and uses Dart FFI to connect to image processing code </li>
 <li>Image processing code is built using C++  </li>
-<li>The paper read & yellow help us to know front and back od the car.
-Front of the car is red. back of the car is yellow.</li>
+<li>A red & yellow paper help us to know front and back od the car.
+Front of the car is red.
+Back of the car is yellow.</li>
 <li>Path of App </li>
 <br>
 <details> <summary>Click to expand...</summary>